Together, we’re working to overcome hunger.

 Because no one should go hungry — no matter where we live, where we're from, who we love, or the color of our skin.

-The Food Bank of Central & Eastern North Carolina is among the largest anti-hunger organizations in the United States.
+The Food Bank of Central & Eastern North Carolina is among the largest hunger relief networks in the United States.

 At the Food Bank, we envision a future where no one goes hungry.